The Montgomery County Fair has a long history in the Gem City.

 Agriculture has always been the backbone of the fair.
 A pair of youngsters posed for a photograph with their champion steers in 1948.
 The duo, dressed in baggy dungarees, proudly hold their ribbons above the bovine heads.

 Harness racing was been a long-time highlight of the fair.
 A black-and-white photograph from 1950 captures a pack of pacers led by an automobile around the dusty dirt track and framed by National Cash Register buildings that no longer stand.

 The Dayton Daily News took note of the high number of entries in the 1962 fair.
-“Livestock, poultry, grain, vegetable and fruit entries are running very heavy,” reported the newspaper.
+“Livestock, poultry, grain, vegetable and fruit entries are running very heavy,” the newspaper reported.
 “Over 850 chickens and pigeons have been entered.”

 Politics entered the frivolity of the fair in the midst of the Vietnam War in 1966.
 President Lyndon B. Johnson and his wife Lady Bird attended the exposition for a Labor Day rally.

 Before making a speech, the president wrangled a trio of champion Herefords comparing them to Texas livestock.